 The Trial Division is one of three divisions of the Philadelphia Court of Common Pleas.
 The Trial Division of the Court of Common Pleas has general jurisdiction in civil and criminal cases, excluding Family Division or Orphans' Court matters.

 The Court of Common Pleas - Trial Division is composed of seventy commissioned judges.
 The judges in commission are supplemented by the services of senior judges.
 The Division is divided into two sections - Civil and Criminal.
 Forty-one commissioned judges are assigned to the criminal programs and twenty-nine are assigned to civil programs.
 There are approximately one-thousand employees in the many separate departments throughout the Trial Division.

 The Trial Division is led by an Administrative Judge, who is appointed by the Supreme Court of Pennsylvania and serves at the pleasure of the Supreme Court.
 On November 10, 2011, Judge John W. Herron was appointed Administrative Judge for a three year term.
 As Administrative Judge, he is the approving authority for all administrative matters associated with the Trial Division.

 Administrative Judge Herron has been appointed by the Pennsylvania Supreme Court to serve as Chair of the Administrative Governing Board of the First Judicial District of Pennsylvania.
-The AGB is the coordinating board for the three courts of the First Judicial District with a total of 125 judges in the Court of Common Pleas, Municipal Court and Traffic Court.
+The AGB is the coordinating board for the two courts of the First Judicial District with a total of 129 judges in the Court of Common Pleas and Municipal Court.

 The duties of the Administrative Judge of the Trial Division include but are not limited to: